Published on: 27 July 2014 | Last updated: 25 December 2019

 The 2016 earthquakes in Central Italy

-In 2016 there there were three earthquakes in the area at the heart of this route .
+In 2016 there were three earthquakes in the area at the heart of this route.
 The earthquakes have pretty much reduced the towns of Amatrice and Arquata del Tronto to rubble, and caused severe damage across a wide area.
-It's estimated that about 30,000 people are in temporary accommodation.
+It’s estimated that about 30,000 people have had to move out of their homes.

 If you want more information about the progress of the work in repairing and reopening roads in the area, ANAS, the national highways agency, has set up a dedicated site: ANAS-sisma2-16.it.